-Companies do forget.
-I've worked with many a growing online company that offered the epitome of a great customer service experience at the start to sadly watch them lose their way.
-Rubbing salt in the wound is to experience after years of being a loyal customer, that I am now not worth the "extras" or special pricing that are used to lure new customers.
+I've worked with many a growing online company over the past 25 years.
+Too often those that offered the epitome of a great customer service experience at the start sadly would eventually lose their way.

 How does customer service get sucky?

-- Customer service reps are not qualified for the position.
-Most only able to read off of scripts and unable to use any cognitive thinking to actually solve customer concerns.
+- Those responsible for customer service are not qualified for the position.
+Most only able to read off of scripts and seem unable to use any cognitive thinking to actually acknowledge customer concerns.

-- Customer service reps that are qualified and do seem to care are not given any authority to make things right or channels to bring to light needed and necessary improvements.
+- Qualified customer support personnel that do seem to care but are not given any authority to make things right or channels to bring to light needed and necessary improvements.

 How to Tell if Your Customer Service Sucks

-- You assume price is all it's about.
-The race to the bottom with the least expensive price doesn't make you the company folks want to do business with.
+The race to the bottom with the least expensive price will not necessarily ensure you are the company folks will chose to do business with — or that you will be profitable.
 In my experience the folks buying on price alone aren't those worth catering to anyway.
-So don't bother and look to offer value instead.
-Work on offering a price that allows you to provide the service you know customers will need, want and appreciate.
-Folks will pay more for great service.

 Don't Have Customer Service that Sucks